 - Capture full corners: the AI needs to see where walls meet to understand the room's depth

-- Use landscape orientation: more horizontal coverage = better spatial context
+- Use market orientation: more horizontal coverage = better spatial context

 - Avoid fisheye lenses: distorted perspectives confuse spatial analysis